 Embracing cloud-based document management systems offers a myriad of benefits that can revolutionize how businesses handle their information.
 The cloud provides a centralized and secure repository for documents, enabling seamless access from any location with an internet connection.

 As the complexity of document filing and organization grows, so does the need for document versioning.
 Automatic document tracking is handy to enable collaboration, decision-making, and enterprise-wide changes.

 For example, a company may have guidelines for how to apply for visas that are regularly updated.
 In this case, it would be useful to use automatic document tracking to create an audit trail of who is responsible for them and when they were updated.

 In addition to tracking changes in documents, automated document tracking can also track the movement of documents within a company.

-A document management system is a collection of software that manages, tracks and provides access to documents in a company or organization.
+It is a collection of software that manages, tracks, and provides access to documents in a company or organization.
 They allow employees to collaborate with colleagues, share information and provide an overview of all the documents related to a certain project.
 This can be tremendously helpful for the organizational structure at work.

-I strongly recommend reading the below article to take a look into a list of the top available open source systems
+I strongly recommend reading the below article to take a look at a list of the top available open-source systems